PunchThrough/bean-docs/src/building-an-app/v1-build-ui.md

 Next, we'll start adding the program logic that controls the View we just made.

-## Implement logic in the ViewController
+## Connect the Storyboard to the View Controller

 ### Step 1: Connect the Label to the View Controller